shindavid/AlphaZeroArcade/docs/MO_ISMCTS_soundness.md

 To illustrate, suppose Alice and Bob are the two players playing Scrabble, with Alice to act at the root.
 In this board state, the "X" tile is a critical tile, and Alice happens to hold it.
 Bob of course does not know this.
 Suppose MO-ISMCTS selects a non-X move for Alice on her turn, to arrive at a node, `B`, for Bob’s turn.
 On the children of `B`, we are back at Alice's turn.
-At these children of B, MO-ISMCTS dictates that we use Alice's tree, for which we Alice's rack contains the known X-tile.
+At these children of B, MO-ISMCTS dictates that we use Alice's tree, for which Alice's rack contains the known X-tile.
 The selection step will choose X-moves often, and this will be reflected in the backpropagated values back to B. PUCT is likely to favor blocking X-plays at B, with a degree of certainty that Bob should not have.
 The fact that Alice has an "X" has "leaked" to Bob.